hocamachoc/3x2hs_measurements/README.md

 There are:
 - 25 unique blocks for gcl-gcl (only "diagonal blocks")
-- 100 unique blocks for gcl-ggl; they are as ggl-gcl because cov matrix is symmetric
+- 100 unique blocks for gcl-ggl; they are the same as ggl-gcl because cov matrix is symmetric
 - 210 unique blocks for ggl-ggl; these account for one of the triangles of the cov matrix

 To run the `2x2gcovtest.py` symply do: